GRC Engineering

 Bottom Line Up Front

-NIST OSCAL is a three-layer, nine-model standard that converts security compliance documentation from Word and PDF into machine-readable JSON, XML, or YAML.
+NIST OSCAL is a three-layer, eight-model standard that converts security compliance documentation from Word and PDF into machine-readable JSON, XML, or YAML.
 FedRAMP RFC-0024 mandates OSCAL-format submissions by September 30, 2026.
 Zero submissions used OSCAL in 2025.
 Implementation takes 11-22 weeks across five phases.

-A GRC engineer at a federal contractor opens FedRAMP’s RFC-0024 notice in March 2026.
-The notice states that all authorization packages must be submitted in machine-readable format by September 30, 2026.
+A GRC engineer at a federal contractor opens FedRAMP’s RFC-0024 notice in January 2026.
+The notice requires machine-readable authorization submissions for new FedRAMP provider submissions.
 Her organization’s System Security Plan is a 487-page Word document.
 The authorization package took six months to assemble the first time.
-She has six months to convert it into structured data her team has never produced.
+She has months to convert it into structured data her team has never produced.

 What Is OSCAL and Why Did NIST Build It?

 OSCAL stands for Open Security Controls Assessment Language.
 NIST developed it to solve a specific problem: compliance documentation exists as unstructured text that humans must read, interpret, and manually validate.
-A System Security Plan in Word format cannot be programmatically compared against a control catalog.
+A System Security Plan (SSP) in Word format cannot be programmatically compared against a control catalog.
 An assessment result in PDF cannot feed into a continuous monitoring pipeline.
 OSCAL makes these operations possible by expressing the same information in structured, machine-readable formats.
-The standard covers the entire compliance lifecycle, from control selection through assessment and remediation, using nine interconnected models that automated tools can parse, validate, and cross-reference without human interpretation.
+The standard covers the entire compliance lifecycle, from control selection through assessment and remediation, using eight interconnected models that automated tools can parse, validate, and cross-reference without human interpretation.

-All nine models support three formats: JSON, XML, and YAML.
+All eight models support three formats: JSON, XML, and YAML.
 JSON dominates in CI/CD pipeline integrations.
 XML remains common in legacy enterprise systems.
 YAML works well for human-readable configuration files that feed into automation.
 Format choice is a tooling decision, not a compliance one.
 What matters is that your SSP becomes a file a script can validate in seconds, not a document an analyst spends three weeks reviewing manually.

+The audit fix.
 Download the NIST SP 800-53 Rev 5 OSCAL catalog from the usnistgov/oscal-content repository.
 Parse it in your preferred format (JSON recommended for pipeline integration).
 Compare the structured control definitions against your current SSP documentation to identify which controls you already address and where gaps exist.
 This exercise takes one engineer two to three days and produces the foundation for OSCAL conversion.

 How Does the OSCAL Three-Layer Architecture Work?